 1. Commissioners Park

-Commissioners Park is the official location for the Canadian Tulip Festival and there are plenty of places to see colourful tulips in bloom.
-Flower beds are arranged all along the waterfront at Dow’s Lake where they wind through the parks shaded with trees.
+Commissioners Park is the official location for the Canadian Tulip Festival, and there are plenty of places to see colourful tulips in bloom.
+Flower beds are arranged all along the waterfront at Dow’s Lake, winding through the parks shaded by trees.
 Make sure to look up and frame your tulips using one of the trees as a backdrop.

 There are food trucks, interactive displays, and movies running throughout the event showcasing the history of the Canadian Tulip Festival, Canada’s ties with the Netherlands, and the Second World War.
 Make sure to visit Commissioners Park in the evening as well.